AriaTheCurseling/obsidian/Algorithms/Bloom Filters.md

-can be combined by bitwise or
+union by bitwise or
-can vhe
+intersection more complicated but possible